 Advice from others comprises:

-- Start with sub-contracting for larger companies. this means that you are a bit of a survey monkey to begin with but it gives you more time to sort out the type of clients that you want and the sort of work that you want to focus on.
+- start with sub-contracting for larger companies; this gives you more time to sort out the type of clients that you want and the sort of work that you want to focus on

 About the Author: Kate Priestman (CEnv, MCIEEM) has over sixteen years experience as an ecologist.
 Prior to setting up her own consultancy business in 2012, Kate worked in London for over a decade, providing the lead ecology role for a number of high profile projects.
 Kate works as an artist, author, writer and editor.